DrakeRyzer/DrakeSW5E/Mandalorian Codex/Mandalorian Armory/Mandalorian Gear/Index.md

 - Your damage die for your unarmed strikes increases by two steps (from 1 to d6, d4 to d8, d6 to d10, or d8 to d12).
 Additionally they deal double damage against structures and count as enhanced.
 - You have advantage on Strength (Athletics) checks involving use of your hands and gain the [*Barbed*](https://sw5e.com/rules/wh/equipment#barbed) (1d4) property.
 - When you are hit by a melee weapon attack, you can use your reaction to attempt to deflect it.
 You gain a +2 bonus to AC against the triggering attack.

+### Mandalorian Manacles
+*Adventuring Gear [(binders)](https://sw5e.com/loot/adventuringGear/?search=Binders), <font style="color:lime">premium</font>*

+*A type of binders that used beskar iron in their construction.*

+Escaping the binders requires a successful DC 30 Dexterity check.
+Breaking them requires a successful DC 30 Strength check.
+Each set of binders comes with one key.
+Without the key, a creature proficient with security kit can pick the binders’ lock with a successful DC 25 Dexterity check.
+Binders have 40 hit points.

 ### Repulsor Gauntlet